nzkelvin/nzkelvin.github.io/_drafts/2019-09-22-wechat-mini-program-dev-101.markdown

     * I should have used request-promise
     * I used the 'got' npm at the end.
 It works good. https://blog.csdn.net/qq_36935391/article/details/89391488
+    * module.exports has to be at the bottom of the file

 Navigation
         wx.navigateTo({